54) Super Sunday, 2/21: 4 – 4:10 AM – “Unfired Again!”

-“Tell you, man,” Sabra said, with a grin, “you go down this trapdoor in the office, there’s plenty of candy left.
+“Tell you what, man,” Sabra answered, with a grin, “you go down this trapdoor in the office, there’s plenty of candy left.
 They keep it under a sink opposite the stairs… you gotta feel around some boxes, tho’…”

 “Really!”
 Dusty flashed her a smile, wide and generous as the sun… a dusty, cloud-spotted sun.
 “Hey thanks, lady.
 I love candy, more than I love anythin’… ‘cept wine… ‘cause it’s easy to chew.”

 He smiled broadly, showing black, rotten stumps that might once have been teeth and Ray grinned back, uncomfortably, then hoisted his bag and the cases, motioning for the two girls to follow…